-MEASUREMENTS METHODS AND EXPERIMENTAL ERROR IN 693
+MEASUREMENTS METHODS AND EXPERIMENTAL ERROR IN THERMOFLUID SCIENCES 693

-THERMOFLUID SCIENCES 3 credits Prerequisites: viscuous flow, conduction heat transfer convection heat transfer.
+3 credits Prerequisites, viscuous flow, conduction heat transfer convection heat transfer.
 The course will incorporate elements of experimental error analysis, optics, and optical ray tracing, princi-ples of testing, methods and devices for fluid flow quantization and temperature measure-ments.
 Laboratory work with hands-on experience.

-SPECIAL TOPICS IN MECHANICAL ENGINEERING 696 1-4 credits Prerequisite: Permission.
+SPECIAL TOPICS IN MECHANICAL ENGINEERING 696

+SPEUAL TUTIOS IN MELUTANIZAL ENSINE CENTRE Perequisite: Permission.
 For qualified candidate for graduate degree.
 Supervised research in the student's major field of training or experience.
-Credit depends upon nature and extent of project as determined by adviser and department head.
+Credit depends upon nature and extent of project as determined by advisor and department chair.